jweiland-net/kk_downloader/Documentation/AdministratorManual/Update/Index.rst

 We have removed the `ext_typoscript_setup.typoscript`.
 Please use a TypoScript +ext Template to add kk_downloader TypoScript where needed.

+It is not allowed to create download records on default pages anymore.
+Please mark page record as storage folder and store download records there.

 Update to Version 6.0.0
 =======================